Skip to content

 • Guide account strategy for better customer management.

-Fortunately, the visual nature of a Contact Heat Map makes it an excellent tool for reviewing all the contacts linked to an account and spotting essential stakeholders who might be missing.
+Fortunately, the visual nature of a contact heat map makes it an excellent sales account-mapping tool for reviewing all individuals linked to an account.
+Now, you can spot essential stakeholders who may be missing.

 Using a Contact Heat Map makes it less likely you miss critical stakeholders.

-In addition, you can link contacts from other accounts when building a Contact Heat Map in Salesforce using our Account Planning app.
+This feature also allows you to link contacts from other accounts when building a contact heat map in Salesforce using GSP Account Planner.

-Identifying all the stakeholders is one thing, but that's only part of the process.
-We still need to assess and quantify the strength of our relationships with each person.
+Identifying all stakeholders is only one part of the process.
+You still need to assess and quantify the strength of your relationships with every contact.

-Too often, we take a broad-brush approach to assessing relationship strength ("we have inadequate relationships with the C-suite", for example).
-However, an essential benefit of Contact Heat Maps is enabling a more precise, action-oriented method of quantifying relationship strength with each stakeholder.
+Too often, we take a broad-brush approach to assessing relationship strength – for example, "We have inadequate relationships with the C-suite."
+Contact heat maps in Salesforce enable a precise, action-oriented way to quantify relationship strength with each stakeholder.

 Example of you can assess the strength of relationship of key stakeholders using a Contact Heat Map.

-Unfortunately, we often fail to validate our assumptions with peers, colleagues and managers when identifying and tracking stakeholder relationships in account planning and sales processes.
+We all know relying solely on your own perceptions and understanding of any situation is dangerous.
+Yet we often fail to validate our assumptions with peers, colleagues, and managers when identifying and tracking stakeholder relationships in account planning and sales processes.

-The colors on the heat map help you do this.
-The most urgent relationships that need action are highlighted in red, making them easy to see.
+The colors on the heat map help you identify and prioritize where you need to take action to engage with stakeholders.
+For example, the most urgent relationships requiring action are highlighted in red, making them easy to see.

 Example showing how a Contact Heat Map enables salespeople and account managers prioritize stakeholder engagement.

-Creating a Contact Heat Map during your account planning process significantly improves the quality of the plan's objectives and increases the likelihood of achieving successful outcomes.
+Creating a contact heat map in Salesforce during your account planning process significantly improves the quality of the plan's objectives and increases the likelihood of achieving successful outcomes.

-You might have seen account plans with objectives like the one below.
+For example, you may have seen account plans with objectives like this:

-However, is that a business objective for which you can define and prioritize specific actions and track the outcome?
-I'd say not really.
+But is that really a business objective?
+Can you define and prioritize specific actions and track their outcomes?

-How to Create Contact Heat Maps in Salesforce
+How to Visualize Sales Relationships Using Contact Heat Maps

-Your salespeople and account managers can build heat maps using PowerPoint, Excel or any other tool.
-You can attach these to Accounts using the Add Files function.
+Your salespeople and account managers can build contact heat maps in PowerPoint, Excel, or another tool, and attach them to Accounts using the Add Files function.

 Optionally you can create a Contact Heat Map in PowerPoint or Excel and load it to the Files section on an Account in Salesforce.